bottlepy/bottle/docs/docs.md

     def hello(name):
         return dict(username=name)

-Both examples would load the template `hello_template.tpl` with the `username` variable set to the URL `:name` part and return the result as a string.
+Both examples load the template `hello_template.tpl` with the `username` variable set to the URL `:name` part and return the result as a string.

-The `hello_template.tpl` file looks this:
+A simple `hello_template.tpl` file looks this:

     #!html
     <h1>Hello {{username}}</h1>